-Procedure 12 Findings Obtain an overview from LGHL LGHL confirmed that certain of the Luno Group Entities provide staking services and document the results of for Cardano (ADA) and Ethereum (ETH), as indicated in Procedure 1.
-LGHL's staking features for ETH and ADA (including the Moore's procedures revealed that LGHL manages an ADA staking key which mechanics and associated staked ADA is delegated to and three withdrawal credentials for staked ETH. validator and withdrawal key pairs).
+Procedure 12 Findings Obtain an overview from LGHL LGHL confirmed that certain of the Luno Group Entities provide staking services and document the results of for Cardano (ADA), Ethereum (ETH) and Solana (SOL), as indicated in Procedure 1.
+LGHL's staking features for ETH ADA and SOL (including the Moore's procedures revealed that LGHL manages an ADA staking key which mechanics and associated staked ADA is delegated to and three withdrawal credentials for staked ETH. validator and withdrawal key pairs).
+LGHL confirmed that SOL staking is managed through two staking accounts, each delegating to separate validators while maintaining validator key pairs per staked account.

-Procedure 13 Findings Proving ownership for staked Staked ADA: Moore observed LGHL access a Cardano staking key holding staked Cardano (ADA) and Ethereum ADA.
-Additionally, Moore queried the ADA staked balances held in with that (ETH) relevant to Customer staking key custodied within the relevant LGHL Custodial Account type.
-Assets (including the mechanics and associated validator and Staked ETH: Moore inspected LGHL access the relevant account(s) and observed withdrawal key pairs).
-LGHL's three custodied withdrawal credentials related to staked Ether.
-Moore obtained a list of ETH validators from LGHL.
-Moore then queried the Ethereum blockchain and noted all validators distributed to either of the three withdrawal credentials.
+Proving ownership for staked Staked ADA: Moore observed LGHL access a Cardano staking key holding staked Cardano (ADA), Ethereum (ETH) ADA.
+Additionally, Moore queried the ADA staked balances held in with that and Solana (SOL) relevant to staking key custodied within the relevant LGHL Custodial Account type.
+Customer Assets (including the mechanics and associated Staked ETH: Moore inspected LGHL access the relevant account(s) and observed LGHL's three custodied withdrawal credentials related to staked Ether.
+Moore validator and withdrawal key obtained a list of ETH validators from LGHL.
+Moore then queried the Ethereum pairs). blockchain and noted all validators distributed to either of the three withdrawal credentials.
 Moore then summed the total Staked ETH balance for all ETH validators.
-All validators were linked to these credentials, with total balances confirmed on the blockchain.
+Staked SOL: Moore inspected LGHL access the relevant account(s) and observed LGHL's custodied accounts that are delegated to specific staking providers.
+Moore then queried the Solana blockchain and identified all validators associated with these accounts.
+The total Staked SOL balance across all validators was calculated.
+All validators were verified as linked to the specified credentials, and the total balances were confirmed directly on the blockchain.